Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The Frustrating Part Of Creating A Photography Portfolio

 The problem is that I’ve changed my opinion of photography over the years.
 My thoughts on post-processing are also different.
 When I look at some old images, I cringe when I look at the way I processed some of them.

 I won’t put those images in my portfolio as they are.
 However, I’m still happy with some of the original images and I’d like to re-process them to my current taste.

 That’s why I’m frustrated.
 As much as I would like to announce a portfolio today, I see that I have work to do before I’m truly satisfied and proud to show the work as my own – today.

-While frustrating, it's also a good exercise to help me grow.
-Trying to put together a photography portfolio shows me that I need to give critical thought to the entire process.
+While frustrating, it’s also a good exercise to help me grow.
+Trying to put together a photography portfolio shows me that I need to think critically about the entire process.
 It also guides the kind of images that I want to take in the future.